fowlertm/vivianHealthTakeHome/README.md

 The natural place to start a project like this is at the beginning.
 I began by loading in the dataset and poking around.
 After realizing that there were nearly a thousand columns, I looked for a way to reduce the number of input features.

 Since this is a timed takehome assignment not meant to require more than a couple of hours, I made simplifying assumptions all over the place to cut down on input features.

-Some columns are dominated almost entirely by a single value.
+I started with a few columns which are dominated almost entirely by a single value.
 Of the ~12,000 values in `'SCALEKER'`, for example, basically all were `-2`, which means 'not applicable'.

 Though I couldn't be *100%* sure that these columns have no predictive value without some more testing, it seems reasonable enough to proceed without them.

 Upon inspecting the data I realized that some of the columns were essentially duplicates of the target `KWH` variable, either containing a subset of the calculation that went into that column or expressing the same quantity in different units.
-Correlation that's too high can cause metrics like accuracy to be much higher than is warranted, so we want to get rid of these too.
+Correlation that's too high can your metrics to be much higher than is warranted, so we want to get rid of these too.

 At this point I trained and tested a basic linear regression, getting a score of 99.9%.
 This made me suspicious, so I went back in and aggressively removed highly-correlated columns.
 A more sensible score of ~96%, along with a very muted correlation matrix, justifies my concerns over multicollinearity.